Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Non-thermal SZ signal from radio galaxy lobes

 In Fig. \ref{ndens}, we plot the number density of electrons with three different instantaneous energy with jets starting at different redshifts.
 The lowest energy electrons dominate the total number of relativistic particles.
 The cooling of electrons via inverse Compton is proportional to $\gamma^2U_C$.
 Therefore, at higher redshifts electrons cool much more efficiently via CMB photons.
 This can be clearly seen for $\gamma=20$ curve for a jet starting at redshift $2, 3$, as the electron number precipitously drops after reaching $z=1, z=2.5$ respectively.
 The efficiency of cooling of electrons is a strong function of redshift ($\propto (1+z)^4$).
 Therefore, the number density of electrons with the relatively higher $\gamma$ = 20 falls immediately after jet the is shut off at higher redshift (e.g. for jet starting at $z$=3) while for jet starting at $z$=1, there are energetic electrons left even after the jet is shut off.

-In Fig. \ref{radiopowervsz}, we plot the radio power as a function of size of cocoons with different jet starting redshifts and jet luminosities keeping $t_j= 10^8$ yr.
+In Fig. \ref{radiopowervsz}, we plot the radio power as a function of size of radio lobe with different jet starting redshifts and jet luminosities keeping $t_{\rm J}= 10^8$ yr.
 For a constant jet luminosity, radio power is independent of the initial redshift.
-Since we have assumed that the surrounding medium of cocoon has density profiles that is independent of redshift.
+Since we have assumed that the surrounding medium of the radio lobe has density profiles that is independent of redshift.
 The fall gets sharper with increasing redshift due to efficient cooling of the electrons at higher redshifts.
 After the jet stops, as there are no more energetic electrons that emit at 150 MHz, the power falls sharply.
 With increasing jet luminosity, the radio power increases as expected which is shown in Fig. \ref{radiopowervsz}.
-In Fig. \ref{yparametervsL3}, we show $y_{NT}$ as a function of cocoon size and jet luminosity.
-The expression for $y_{NT}$ is given by
+In Fig. \ref{radiopowervsalpha}, we compare radio power for two different spectral indices.
+With flatter spectral index, there is significantly higher radio power due to substantial increase of number of electrons at high energy.
+In Fig. \ref{radiopowervsdensity} and \ref{yvsdensity}, we compare the radio power and $y_{\rm{NT}}$ from radio galaxy lobes for different density of surrounding gas.
+For higher density, the lobe has a slower growth of size and therefore higher pressure for a chosen jet luminosity.
+Therefore, $y_{\{rm{NT}}$ is higher for the case of higher density before the stoppage of jet.
+Owing to our assumption of equipartition, a smaller size of the radio lobe implies increased number density of electrons, which, in turn, implies higher magnetic energy density, leading to higher luminosity.
+In Fig. \ref{yparametervsL3}, we show $y_{\rm{NT}}$ as a function of the size of radio lobe and jet luminosity.
+The expression for $y_{\rm{NT}}$ is given by